Skip to product information

 • Care: Mulching with straw or leaves can help retain soil moisture, suppress weeds, and protect the bulbs from temperature fluctuations.
 Fertilizing with a balanced fertilizer in early spring can promote healthy growth.

-• Easy to Grow: Whether you're an experienced gardener or just starting out, Georgian Fire garlic is relatively straightforward to grow.
+• Easy to Grow: Whether you're an experienced gardener or just starting out, it is relatively straightforward to grow.
 For best results, use proper fall planting techniques and ensure the cloves are planted deep enough to withstand the frost date.
 In northern states, where the cold helps stimulate growth, this hardneck garlic will dig deep into the soil, producing a bountiful harvest.
 Each bulb typically has approx 6-8 cloves per pound, and its adaptability to both northern and southern states makes it a versatile addition to any garden.
 With minimal care, you can achieve a substantial weight of high-quality garlic per plant, making Georgian Fire a valuable choice for any gardener.

-• High Yield: Each bulb of Georgian Fire garlic contains 6-8 large cloves, and the bulbs themselves are substantial in size.
+• High Yield: Each bulb of this garlic contains 6-8 large cloves, and the bulbs themselves are substantial in size.
 This results in a high yield per pound, offering more garlic for your gardening efforts.
 With a good planting strategy and proper care, you can expect a rewarding harvest that enhances both your cooking and garden.

 Culinary Uses